jake-87/blog/content/blog/isabelle-rule-musings.md

 ```
 where `vₙ` is a variable occuring in `RULE`, and `tₙ` is a locally bound variable or assumption.

-`rule_tac` and friends have an additional advantage, which is that they can be told to refer to a specific goal.
+The `_tac` methods have an additional advantage, which is that they can be told to refer to a specific goal.
 If we have goals of the form

 ```hs
 1. A ∧ B ==> R
 2. P ∧ Q ==> R
 ```

-`d/frule conjE` will by default refer to the first goal.
-Using `d/frule_tac [i] conjE`, we can refer to the `ith` goal (starting indexing at 1).
-When combining this with specifying variables, the goal specifier comes first (i.e., `apply (erule_tac [1] P=a in conjE)`.)
+`erule conjE` and friends will by default refer to the first goal.
+Using `erule_tac [i] conjE`, we can refer to the `ith` goal (1-indexed.)
+When combining this with specifying variables, the goal specifier comes first. (i.e., `apply (erule_tac [1] P=a in conjE)`.)

 # `rule`, `erule`, `drule`, and `frule`, (more) formally